euvinkeel/euvinkeel.github.io/content/webrkgk/webrkgk - Idea.md

 * i have to choose a stack to get familiar with and good at to actually start making stuff
 * how to best learn things at depth? can i?
-	* am i able to do mini projects and explorations to count as "having learned it"? deep bottemless holes of things to discover?
+	* am i able to do mini projects and explorations to count as "having learned it"? deep bottomless holes of things to discover?

 * make it really easy to collaborate on a tiny animation sketch (maybe like 10 seconds at most), 24 fps max